jasonclark/voice-user-interface/meta/assets/bot-script.md

 > A: Sometimes, I forget things, so I totally understand the need to bookmark.

-> U: Okqy, what do I do?
+> U: Okay, what do I do?

 > A: Go to your browser and save this page as a bookmark.